anvilresearch/connect-cli/README.md

-# anvil-connect-cli
+# CLI for Anvil Connect
-New CLI for Anvil Connect.
-This is a work-in-progress rewrite of the CLI included with [Anvil Connect](https://github.com/christiansmith/anvil-connect).
+Work-in-progress rewrite of the CLI included with [Anvil Connect](https://github.com/christiansmith/anvil-connect).